-6.38 Impact on international and national designations.
-National and international designations have been previously assessed at paragraphs 6.12 to 6.34 and it is considered that there are no adverse effects on national and international designations.
+National and international designations have been previously assessed at paragraphs 6.12 to 6.25 and it is considered that there are no adverse effects on national and international designations.

-- 6.39 Impact on carbon rich soils, deep peat and priority peatland habitat (CPP).
-This has previously been assessed in paragraph 6.24. - 6.40 Community separation for consideration of visual impact.
-As noted in 6.35 there are no communities within 2km of the proposed turbines. - 6.41 Economic benefits.
+- 6.41 Impact on carbon rich soils, deep peat and priority peatland habitat (CPP).
+This has previously been assessed in paragraph 6.26. - 6.42 Community separation for consideration of visual impact.
+As noted in 6.37 there are no communities within 2km of the proposed turbines. - 6.43 Economic benefits.

 This includes local and community socio-economic benefits such as employment, associated business and supply chain opportunities.
-Section 13 of the EIA Report presents an assessment of the socio-economic impact of the proposed development.
-It concludes that the proposed development represents a major investment in South Lanarkshire and has the opportunity to deliver a range of positive economic impacts through construction and operation.
+Chapter 12 of the EIA Report presents an assessment of the socio-economic impact of the proposed development.
+It concludes that the proposed development will have a range of direct and indirect local economic benefits from the construction, operation and supply chain involved in the project.
 Reference is also made to the making of community benefit payments based on electricity generated if the wind farm becomes operational.

-6.42 The scale of contribution to renewable energy generation targets and effects on greenhouse gas emissions.
-It is considered that the generating capacity of the proposed wind farm (126MW) with a potential additional battery storage of 40MW represents a significant renewable energy project which would contribute to Scotland's renewable energy targets.
+6.44 The scale of contribution to renewable energy generation targets and effects on greenhouse gas emissions.

+It is considered that the generating capacity of the proposed wind farm (45.6MW) with further potential battery storage represents a significant renewable energy project which would contribute to Scotland's renewable energy targets.

-6.43 Effect on the natural heritage, including birds - Table 7 criteria 7a) South Lanarkshire Local Biodiversity Strategy, Local nature conservation designations, bird sensitivity, protected species and bats.
+6.45 Effect on the natural heritage, including birds - Table 7 criteria 7a) South Lanarkshire Local Biodiversity Strategy, Local nature conservation designations, bird sensitivity, protected species and bats.

-This consideration has been carried out at 6.15 and again at 6.32 to 6.33 above.
-It is considered that subject to the mitigation described in the EIA and the setting up of a HMG the proposed development accords with the consideration set out in Table 7.1 criteria 7 a) of the SG and SPP regarding effects on the natural heritage, including birds.
-Nature Scot's consultation response to the Scottish Government agrees that the proposed mitigation and an HMG are acceptable in relation to ecology and the natural environment.
+This consideration has been assessed at 6.16 and again at 6.35 above.
+It is considered that subject to the mitigation described in the EIA and the setting up of an HMG, the proposed development accords with the consideration set out in Table 7.1 criteria 7 a) of the SG and SPP regarding effects on the natural heritage, including birds.

-- 6.44 Effect on the natural heritage, including birds Table 7 criteria 7b) Habitat Management Plans (HMP).
-As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent. - 6.45 Landscape and visual impacts
+6.46 Effect on the natural heritage, including birds - Table 7 criteria 7b) Habitat Management Plans (HMP).

+As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent.

+6.47 Landscape and visual impacts

 It is considered that landscape designations, character and capacity are key considerations in considering the impact of wind farm and wind turbine proposals.
 The Council's landscape technical studies provide a comprehensive baseline for the assessment of wind farm and wind turbine proposals in South Lanarkshire.
 First, the impact on landscape designation and character, and the capacity of the landscape to accommodate the proposed development is assessed below.
 Landscape impact is in essence an assessment of whether a landscape and its character is susceptible to development or not.
 Secondly, the visual impact is assessed followed by the impact on visual residential amenity.
 Visual impact is therefore, in essence, a development's impact in relation to how it impacts upon receptors.
 The landscape and visual assessment takes into account cumulative impacts.
 SPP makes reference to wild land which is a consideration when assessing landscape impacts.
-There are no areas of designated wild land within South Lanarkshire and there will be no impact on areas of wild land outwith South Lanarkshire from the proposed development.
+There are no areas of designated wild land within South Lanarkshire.